 A hearing environment is created at the Centre, the same as for normal hearing children, where the child with a hearing loss will learn to speak by learning to listen in a natural environment.

-Listening experiences and natural interaction create an intensive speech-development environment, which leads the child to linguistic competence.
+Listening experiences and natural interaction create an intensive speech development environment, which leads the child to linguistic competence.
 This process continues throughout the school years, laying a solid foundation for life.

-In fact, many of our pupils continue their education in Mainstream Schools.
+In fact, many of our pupils continue their education in mainstream schools.

-In pursuit of early diagnosis (the first principle of AVT), the Carel du Toit Centre’s Community Outreach Project (COP) was started in 2002 at Nolungile Clinic where babies’ hearing was screened as part of their inoculation programme.
+In pursuit of early diagnosis (the first principle of LSL), the Carel du Toit Centre’s Community Outreach Project (COP) was started in 2002 at Nolungile Clinic where babies’ hearing was screened as part of their inoculation programme.
 Throughout the years the dream of early diagnosis evolved under the guidance of Carel du Toit Centre Audiologists until a pilot project was launched for Newborn Hearing Screening in Maternal Obstetric Units (MOU), in partnership with the Children’s Hospital Trust and the Western Cape Government: Health.
 The Child Speech and Hearing Project subsequently rolled out as an effective screening tool in 2014.
-At the CHAT Centre we are now seeing the results of this initiative and the Carel du Toit Centre’s pioneering role in it, as the age of babies entering the programme – diagnosed and fitted as AV dictates – are increasingly younger.
+At the CHAT Centre we are now seeing the results of this initiative and the Carel du Toit Centre’s pioneering role in it, as the age of babies entering the programme – diagnosed and fitted as LSL dictates – are increasingly younger.

-For those children with additional challenges or who have joined the programme when they are older, the Special Education services of the Carel du Toit Centre are there to support their journey to spoken language until Grade 3.
-The AV principles of using listening as their primary means of learning spoken language is applied naturally in the school.
-Promoting day-long use of appropriate technology, encouraging self-monitoring and self-reliance, regular assessments and partnering with parents, fits into the AVT approach.
-Our Grades classes follow a mainstream curriculum in small classes to help each child reach their unique potential and to be mainstreamed where possible.
+For those children with additional needs or who have joined the programme when they are older, the Special Education services of the Carel du Toit Centre are there to support their journey to spoken language until Grade 3.
+The LSL principles of using listening as their primary means of learning spoken language is applied naturally in the school.
+Promoting day-long use of appropriate technology, encouraging self-monitoring and self-reliance, regular assessments and partnering with parents, fits into our Listening and Spoken Language approach.
+Our pre-school & grade classes follow a mainstream curriculum in small classes to help each child reach their unique potential and to be mainstreamed where possible.